How To Use Your Voice Effectively

 If your voice is naturally in the higher register, speaking more slowly will help to stop it going even higher.

-Voice tone tends to be naturally related to the emotion you are conveying.
+Voice tone is usually related to the emotion you are conveying.
 Which is why it’s important to know the subject well and have a feel for it.

 Speaking Pace and Pause